LithoCoders/dailycpp/EffectiveModernC++/chapter8/Item_41_Consider_pass_by_value_for_copyable_parameters_that_are_cheap_to_move_and_always_copied.md

 ```
 We see that two functions doing the same thing but we need to maintain both of them.
 When two functions are not inline, then we have two functions in the object code.

-### Two functions are replaced with one function template taking universal reference
+### Two functions are replaced with one function template taking a universal reference

 Let us see how does universal reference can help in this case: